jorn86/VoxelTycoonMods/ImprovedDemands/README.md

 so once a city grows it's probably a good idea to stop supplying low tier items.
 The store will disappear, and eventually be replaced by a store with higher tier demand.

+For stores in new cities, including those in your starting area, it's a little different:
+Most stores will be Tier 0, but about one in five will be Tier 1.

 The base game has a limitation that each city can have at most 2 stores of the same tier.
 This mod removes that limitation, so that high tier stores will keep spawning even if you've reached endgame.